-Competitor analysis tools give you an in-depth look into the market you’re in so that you can craft clearer, more effective business strategies.
+Competitive intelligence tools give you an in-depth look into the market you’re in so that you can craft clearer, more effective marketing strategies for your business.

 In this guide, we’ll break down the pros and cons of the eight best competitor intelligence tools that expert marketers trust.
 We’ve also included a few quick tips on how to gather, analyze, and act on your market research.

 What it’s for: Estimating organic traffic, analyzing backlink profiles, and discovering your competitors’ best performing keywords – it can also generate content ideas on any topic using the Content Explorer.